What if your next job was hiding right in front of you?

 2) Former bosses (2) – in particular, stay in touch with the former bosses with whom you had a great working relationship.
 It’s common for new managers to bring in their own staff – with whom they’ve had success in the past – as current employees get pushed out.

-8) Placement or recruitment agencies – contact the ones that specialize in your industry.
-They’re usually paid on commission at hiring time, so they’ll keep you in mind if they think you’ll be easy to place, regardless of whether they actually have relevant openings right now.
+9) Placement or recruitment agencies – contact the ones that specialize in your industry.
+They’re usually paid on commission at or after hiring time, so they’ll keep you in mind if they think you’ll be easy to place, regardless of whether they actually have relevant openings right now.

 Share this: a very hidden job